alan-turing-institute/data-safe-haven/docs/design/index.md

 : How the Data Safe Haven infrastructure is designed.

 [Security](security/index.md)
-: Details about the security objectives we're trying to meet and how we try to do so
+: Details about the security configuration used at the Alan Turing Institute